DOL Testing for Motorcycle/Trike/Sidecar Endorsement

-There is no skills practice time before you take the test.
+There is no “skills practice” time before you take the test.
 If you feel that you need some practice time consider taking one of our motorcycle safety classes where you get to practice and take both the written and skills test.
-You can also see examples of the skills test here:
+You can also see examples of the skills test here and in the sidebar.

 Knowledge and skill tests can be taken separately or at the same time/location.